 Lead generation is defined as a process through which you generate interest into a potential customer to buy your product.
 You can then use various processes to cultivate interest and this customer is now a lead.
 When you’re blogging, especially about content made to promote your products, you want to create and maintain leads.
 This not only helps you sell your products but also boosts blog traffic.
 This is because a lead generated through your blog tends to use your blog even more for related purposes.

-While creating a WordPress website for blogs, installing WordPress themes is quite easy.
-But, you need to be very careful during adding the plugins.
+While creating a WordPress blog website, installing WordPress blog themes is quite easy.
+But, you need to be careful during adding the plugins.
 Plugins help to add functionality in your blog website.
 This can help the website owners as well as the readers to properly navigate through the website.
 Most plugins are developed for multiple purposes but some are developed only for specific purposes.
 You should add only the plugins that are necessary and would help with your blogging platform if you are creating a blog website.
 Adding excessive plugins which you don’t need might slow down your website.

 Nowadays eCommerce has become a fastest growing industry with the effective platforms.
 Day by day developers has been creating more and more robust solutions.
 To flow with the latest trends, the developers perform a regular update.
 Despite the fact, there are some of the platforms that have already gained the world recognition.